 Effectiveness is the main factor driving customer satisfaction.
 Moisturisers are aimed to be hydrating and nourishing to the skin, and if the product you’re using isn’t doing its job, then it may not be worth your time.
 There are many brands flooding supermarket shelves, making it easy to switch to something else if one brand doesn’t cut it.

-Most people don’t have all day to wait around for their moisturiser to absorb into their skin, so having a product that’s quick and easy to absorb and easy to rub in is key.
-Generally, brands offer different types of moisturisers, from creams to oils, which have a different consistency – so you can choose what you prefer most.
-Our survey found that 58% of respondents last purchased cream, followed by lotion (28%), gel (4%), tinted (4%), oil (2%) and butter (1%).
+Most people don’t have all day to wait around for their moisturiser to absorb into their skin, so having a product that’s quick to absorb and easy to rub in is key.
+Generally, brands provide different types of face moisturisers, from creams to oils, which have different consistencies, so you can choose what you prefer most.
+Our survey found that 62% of respondents last purchased cream, followed by lotion (31%), gel (4%) and butter (1%).

-When it comes to face moisturisers, value for money was found to be the third most important factor affecting customer satisfaction.
-On average, consumers in our survey indicated they spend $23 on face moisturisers, which might suggest that you don’t have to splurge on a moisturiser – something more budget-friendly might also get the job done.
-In addition, 57% prefer supermarket or pharmacy brands over more expensive specialist brands, proving budget-friendly options can still get the job done.
+Value for money is the third biggest factor impacting customer satisfaction.
+On average, consumers indicated they spend $22 on face moisturisers, which might suggest that you don’t need to splurge to find something that works for your skin.
+This year’s review also showed 23% of Aussie shoppers prefer using supermarket or pharmacy brands over the more expensive specialist brands, proving budget-friendly options can still get the job done.

 Packaging doesn’t impact the end result, but it can affect the overall experience.
 A product that’s well designed might help in the application process, so you’re not left with moisturiser on your clothes or the floor.
 Typically, face moisturisers come in all shapes and sizes, so you can shop around to find one that you like best.

 Brands typically offer a variety of scents, as well as scent-free options, which may be ideal for those with sensitive skin.
-Our survey found that more than half of adults (58%) generally prefer using fragrance-free moisturisers.
+Our survey found that just one in four adults (25%) generally prefer using fragrance-free moisturisers.
 So, whatever smell you prefer, or if it’s none at all, there might be one that’s just right for you.

 Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and used face moisturiser from a supermarket or pharmacy in the last 3 months – in this case, 758 people.
+The outcomes reported are the results from customers within the survey group who have purchased and used face moisturiser from a supermarket or pharmacy in the last three months – in this case, 847 people.